Posts tagged "Digital Government"

 Earlier today at the Future of Web Apps conference in Dublin, Robin Christopherson from UK charity AbilityNet gave a talk on website accessibility.
 I’ve seen quite a few different talks and sessions on website accessibility and understand how important this topic is.
 This talk however really hit home – Robin is blind and gave the whole presentation & demonstration while using a screen reader.

 I understand how screen readers work and have tried out some myself, but seeing someone use one in a real situation was really humbling.
+I can’t even begin to imagine how difficult it is to use a large part of the internet for someone who suffers from a disability that affects their ability to use a computer.

 CllrTweeps - the directory of UK councillors on twitter